 For more information on Ohio school district income taxes and reporting on Form W-2, visit the Ohio Department of Taxation website.

-Don’t worry about Ohio school district income tax; let Patriot Software take care of it for you!
-Patriot’s Full Service Payroll software will correctly report boxes 19 and 20 on Form W-2.
+Don’t worry about Ohio school district income tax.
+Let Patriot Software take care of it for you!
+Patriot’s Full Service Payroll correctly reports boxes 19 and 20 on Form W-2.
 Simplify your payroll process by getting a free trial now!